oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

-The external representation requires a data model to describes how information is transmitted or stored; such a data model provides specific formats and syntax (e.g., defining a serialization) that permits moving the data out of the system where it is being processed.
+The external representation requires a data model to describes how information is transmitted or stored; such a data model provides specific formats and syntax (e.g., defining serialization rules) that permit moving the data out of the system where it is being processed.
 The internal representation depends on an information model, which uses abstract terminology to focus on what the information represents (e.g., a name, an address).
-As described in [[YTLee](#ytlee)]'s 2008 paper on information
+As described in [[YTLee](#ytlee)]'s 2008 paper on information modeling:
-modeling:

 > The conceptual view is a single, integrated definition of the data within an enterprise that is unbiased toward any single